-- Deviated Fixed Route operates Monday Friday from 7:00 am until 5:00 pm.
+- Deviated Fixed Route operates Monday Friday from 7:00 am until 4:00 pm (last run), Saturdays 10:00 am until 2:00 pm.
 Route includes 14 designated stops, will make stops in between designated stops and will deviate up to 1⁄4 mile from route upon request.
 Fares are \$1 per boarding, \$15 for 20 tickets, or \$20 for an unlimited monthly pass.
-Deviated Fixed Route vehicles are ADA accessible. - 2.
+Deviated Fixed Route vehicles are ADA assessable. - 2.
 Demand Response Operates Monday Friday from 7:00 am until 5:00 pm.
 Available to all citizens of Jackson County.
 Trips to neighboring counties, Haywood, Macon and Swain may be scheduled for Tuesdays and Thursdays.
 Buncombe, Henderson and trips farther east may be scheduled for Monday, Wednesday or Friday.
 All out of town trips should be scheduled as far in advance as possible but at least a week in advance.
 In county trips may be scheduled for Monday Friday, and must be scheduled by 2:00 pm at least 24 hours in advance.
 No appointments after 2:00 pm will be accepted unless inside the city limits.
-ADA accessible vehicles are available.
+ADA assessable vehicles are available.
 Fares vary depending on pick up and drop spot in the county. - 3.
 Subscription Monday Friday 7:00 am 5:00 pm.
 Available to all citizens of Jackson County.
 Typically scheduled by sponsoring agency, but may be scheduled by individuals whenever necessary.
 Fare is based on contract with sponsoring agency or public rates if scheduled by individual.
 Subscription routes include employment, local community college, university, Adult Daycare, Dialysis, and Senior Center in the southern section of the county.
-All subscription routes are open to the general public and are ADA accessible.
+All subscription routes are open to the general public and are ADA assessable.

-Days of week Times Fare (if applicable) Type of Service Demand Response Mon. - Fri.
-7:00 am - 5:00 pm Zoned fares Deviated Fixed Mon. - Fri.
-7:00 am - 5:00 pm \$1 per boarding Subscription Mon. - Fri.
+Days of week Times Fare (if applicable) Type of Service Demand Response M - Fri.
+7:00 am - 5:00 pm Zoned fares Deviated Fixed M - Fri 7:00 am - 5:00 \$1 per boarding Deviated Fixed Saturday 10:00 am - 2:00 pm \$1.00 per boarding Subscription Mon. - Fri.
 7:00 am - 5:00 pm Based on contract or public rate

-JCT requires a 24-hour notice for in county reservations and one week notice for all out of county demand response services.
+JCT requires a 24 hour notice for in county reservations and one week notice for all out of county demand and subscription services.
 The deviated fixed route does not require notice unless the pick-up is between designated bus stops.